 - PWH: 186.73

 - PWL: 183.91

-The weakness in EUR/GBP continued last week after a small bounce to barely graze the .7250 (and not triggering my short EUR/GBP orders… hmmpph) before dropping on mainly bearish euro sentiment.
-The zig zag price action indicates there were sellers waiting to drop the pair on any small pullback, but as we can see in the one hour chart above that the moves got smaller and smaller, indicating that there are less and less players as the week went on.
+The zig-zag price action indicates there were sellers waiting to drop the pair on any small pullback, but as we can see in the one-hour chart above that the moves got smaller and smaller, indicating that there are less and fewer players as the week went on.